aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 section is headed `TYPE THESE VALUES INTO YOUR CONFIG` and uses the exact field labels shown under **Configuration > Image > ASI676MC RAW16 Frame Repair**.
 Values must be typed into that normal settings form and reviewed before repair is enabled.
-The standalone tool neither reads nor writes installation configuration files; its only calibration output is the text report.
+The command-line utility neither reads nor writes installation configuration files; its only calibration output is the text report.

 The report continues with human-readable evidence, stability, signature, and